ManthanKeim/coc-1/Code-Of-Conduct.md

 * Public or private harassment, trolling, insulting/derogatory comments, and personal or political attacks
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+*PS : If you believe we are missing something, create a pull request with the suggestion to be added in our Code Of Conduct :)*